kennysmithed/oels2020/oels_practical_wk8.md

 Again, the code makes some assumptions about the directory structure it's going to live in - you need to extract these files to a folder called something like `confederate_priming`, alongside your `grammaticality_judgments`, `self_paced_reading`, `word_learning`, `perceptual_learning` and `jspsych-6.1.0` folders.

-Like last week, this code will *not* run on your local computer - you need to upload the whole `confederate_priming` folder to your public_html folder on the jspsychlearning server and play with it there.
+Like last week, this code will *not* run on your local computer - you need to upload the whole `confederate_priming` folder to your `public_html` folder on the jspsychlearning server and play with it there.
 Furthermore, there are a couple of things to tweak before you can run the code:
 - You need to edit `save_data.php` and `save_audio.php` so that they point to *your* `server_data` folder rather than mine.
 Open those files in an editor and change the path `/home/ksmith7/server_data/` to `/home/UUN/server_data/` where UUN is your UUN.
 - The code will save audio files to a subfolder of `server_data` called `audio` - so you need to create such a subfolder.
 You can create new folders in cyberduck quite easily.
 - You will need to use Chrome for the audio to work reliably.
-Furthermore, you will have to change your Chrome settings to allow it to access the microphone.
-Quite sensibly, modern browsers have protections that prevent random websites accessing your microphone or camera in unsafe ways; the user always has to give permission, but also those resources are only available when the origin of the code (i.e. our server where the code lives) is secure, i.e. can be trusted to be who it says it is.
+You will also have to change your Chrome settings to allow it to access the microphone.
+Quite sensibly, modern browsers have protections that prevent random websites accessing your microphone or camera in unsafe ways; the user always has to give permission, but also those resources are only available when the origin of the code (i.e. our server where the code lives) is secure, and can be trusted to be who it says it is.
 Our `jspsychlearning` server is not set up like that at the moment, it lacks the necessary certificates, so we have to tell Chrome to trust it for audio recording purposes - obviously you wouldn't ask real participants to do this step, you'd have to set up a secure server for your code, but in our case it's only us trying out the code and we know it's nothing dodgy, so we can use this work-around.
 The way to do this is as follow the following 4 steps (which I got from [here](https://medium.com/@Carmichaelize/enabling-the-microphone-camera-in-chrome-for-local-unsecure-origins-9c90c3149339)).
   - In chrome, copy this address into the navigation bar: chrome://flags/#unsafely-treat-insecure-origin-as-secure and go there.
   - Find and enable the `Insecure origins treated as secure` section.
   - Add http://jspsychlearning.ppls.ed.ac.uk to the text box of origins you want to treat as secure.